Supporting People Transition to Insulin

-Insulin is the most effective blood glucose lowering medication available.
-Negative thoughts or feelings people living with diabetes may have about insulin, are associated with delays and reduction or discontinuation of insulin use.
-Delaying insulin therapy when it is indicatedcan make achieving blood glucose targets more difficult, and prolonged periods of high blood glucose levels increase the risk of complications (RACGP, 2000).
+Negative thoughts or feelings about insulin transition are not uncommon in people with diabetes, and as a result, delays in insulin commencement may occur.
+Delaying insulin therapy when it is indicated can make achieving blood glucose targets more difficult.
+Furthermore, prolonged periods of high blood glucose levels increase the risk of complications.5

-Seeing the progression to insulinas a ‘personal failure’ which could have been avoided
+- feeling like the progression to insulin is a ‘personal failure’

-For clinicians, limited time, appropriate skills or support from other clinicians with experience and expertise (ie: access to Credentialled Diabetes Educators) can be barriers.
+For clinicians, limited time and appropriate skills can be factors.
+As can a lack of support from other clinicians with more experience and expertise, for example, access to Credentialled Diabetes Educators.

-In addition to setting realistic expectations regarding the possible need for insulin therapy to manage type 2 diabetes, it is important clientsunderstand when commencing insulin, that their dose will change.
-Frequent visits and telephone support are recommended following commencement to increase or decrease insulin dosesuntil desired blood glucose targets are achieved.
-Clients may be anxious about increasing their insulin doses or they may feel that insulin is not working for them.
-Supporting them with understanding that lower doses are used on commencement of insulin therapy, to safely introduce insulin and minimise the risk of hypoglycaemia is important.
+Set realistic expectations on the use of insulin therapy to manage type 2 diabetes.
+For example, when a client first starts insulin therapy, it’s important they understand their dose will change.
+Frequent visits and telephone support are recommended following the start of insulin therapy.
+This is because insulin doses may need to be increased or decreased until desired blood glucose targets are achieved.
+Clients may be anxious about increasing their insulin doses.
+They may also feel that insulin is not working for them.
+Despite this, you can support them by explaining that lower doses are used at the start of insulin therapy, so insulin can be introduced safely.
+This will help minimise the risk of hypoglycaemia.
 Reassuring clients that this is the recommended process, may help them to feel confident with insulin and to continue to use it.

-A Credentialled Diabetes Educator can support clients transitioning to insulin therapy by providing education on how insulin works, timing of injections, effects of food and exercise, correct injection technique, hypoglycaemia prevention, including recognition and treatment and facilitate insulin dose adjustment.
+A Credentialled Diabetes Educator can support clients transitioning to insulin therapy by providing education on:

 Referral to an Accredited Practising Dietitian can support clients to avoid or minimise the potential weight gain associated with insulin therapy.